 Visitors to your meetings

-Experts and enthusiasts can visit your meetings and help girls explore new topics - find out how to do this safely.
+Experts and enthusiasts can visit your meetings and help girls explore new topics.
+Use our checklist to do this safely.

 Whether it's an artist, a yoga teacher or even an astronomer – people outside guiding can help your unit learn and grow

 It can be great fun to invite a visitor to join your unit, whether it's to run a skills session, talk about their work or bring some adorable animals to meet the girls.
 To make sure everyone's staying safe, follow this checklist and complete the external visitors form.

 This checklist should be used with volunteers from outside groups - you do not need to follow these steps if you have a potential new volunteer coming or are running a taster event for volunteers.

 If there's a membership body associated with the activity you can check that your visitor is registered or holds a membership with that association.